 Day five of Ranji Trophy final to be played behind closed doors

 The final day of the Ranji Trophy summit clash between Bengal and Saurashtra will be played without any spectators due to the COVID-19 pandemic, the BCCI said on Thursday.
 "No public will be allowed on the final day.
-Only the players, match officials and media are allowed," BCCI general manager Saba Karim, who is in charge of domestic cricket, told PTI.
+Only the players, match officials, officials from the host association and media are allowed," BCCI general manager Saba Karim, who is in charge of domestic cricket, told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)